Medication Delivery Services

-We now accept online repeat prescriptions ordering via our clinical system.
-To access this facility, you will need to visit the surgery to obtain your log-in and password details.
+Online repeat prescription ordering via our clinical system.
+To access this facility please call us to obtain a log-in and password details.
 Once you have registered for the online service (at the surgery) you will need to wait 48 hours for this registration to take effect.

 You CANNOT do it on behalf of someone else unless you have their written permission or the person is under the age of 16.